docsforadobe/illustrator-scripting-guide/docs/jsobjref/CMYKColor.md

 A CMYK color specification, used where a `color` object is required.

 If the color space of a document is `RGB` and you specify the color value for a page item in that document using CMYK, Illustrator will translate the CMYK color specification into an RGB color specification.
-The same thing happens if the document’s color space is CMYK and you specify colors using RGB.
-Since this translation can lose information, you should specify colors using the class that matches the document’s actual color space.
+The same thing happens if the document's color space is CMYK and you specify colors using RGB.
+Since this translation can lose information, you should specify colors using the class that matches the document's actual color space.

 ---